 - Prevent further controversies

-Mitsui Chemicals has been involved in incidents leading to fatalities and should re-design or dramatically improve its Environment, Health and Safety strategy.
+Over the last five years, Mitsui Chemical has been involved in incidents leading to fatalities and should re-design or dramatically improve its Environment, Health and Safety strategy.
 This would help the company to better avoid incidents and make sure that controls – functioning even when human errors occur – are in place.
-If an accident or spill should happen, it is important that Mitsui Chemicals identifies the cause and publishes a document on strategies that will be implemented to avoid similar occurrences in the future.
+If an accident or spill should happen, it is important that Mitsui Chemical identifies the cause and publishes a document on strategies that will be implemented to avoid similar occurrences in the future.
 It is possible to prevent human suffering and environmental pollution when producing chemicals, but it requires a thorough Environment, Health and Safety system.